-People everywhere share in the overwhelming changes and challenges caused by the COVID-19 pandemic these past weeks.
+People everywhere share in the overwhelming changes and challenges caused by the COVID-19 pandemic over the past year.

-From cancelled celebrations to school doors closing, people around the globe are trying to hold onto any sense of normalcy.
-But after weeks into this historic time, we’re not anywhere near normal.
+From cancelled celebrations to school doors and businesses closing, people around the globe are trying to hold onto any sense of normalcy.
+But after a full year into this historic time, we’re not anywhere near normal.

 Like you, my days involve a lot more web surfing and scrolling.
 Among the many stories about the tragedies stemming from this pandemic, I’ve seen so many heartwarming stories of people aiding and supporting each other.
 Those concepts aren’t that different from the concepts we can be applying to our businesses.

 Across the world, people are responding to the diminishing medical supplies, food concerns and and even animal care.

 Employees of the Paradise Park Zoo in Britain secluded themselves with the animals to ensure their care.
 Families and friends are driving by the homes of loved ones to wish them happy birthday or just to cheer their spirits.